nnaumenko/metaf/docs/sphinx/api_terrainvisibility.rst

         Acquiring the data
         ^^^^^^^^^^^^^^^^^^

-            .. cpp:function:: Direction direction() const
+            .. cpp:function:: std::vector<Direction> direction() const

-                :returns: Direction towards which the terrain feature visibility is specified.
-If no direction was specified, reports :cpp:enumerator:`metaf::Direction::Cardinal::ALQDS`.
+                :returns: Direction(s) towards which the terrain feature visibility is specified.
+If no cardinal direction was specified in the terrain visibility information, returns an empty vector.

             .. cpp:function:: Description description() const